mayankanand2701/NLP-Projects/Named Entity Recognition App/README.md

 - HTML
 - CSS

+## Run
+To run this project open termnial at that location and run command : flask run

 If you have any questions or suggestions regarding this project, feel free to [contact me](mailto:mayankanand2701@gmail.com).

 Happy Coding!